Obama Health Law Needs Delay, State Insurance Head Says

 Regulators in the U.S. states are contending with the Federal Insurance Office created by the Dodd-Frank law, expanded U.S. involvement in health insurance and European efforts to regulate capital known as Solvency II.
 State regulation has served U.S. consumers and insurers well and deserves to be defended, Nelson, 71, said in the interview.

 “To impose their standard solvency regulation I think is a mistake, and I hope to work to try to convince them of that,” Nelson said in an interview in New York.
 “It isn’t broken, so we’re not going to let them fix it.”

 A former insurance industry executive, Nebraska governor and state regulator, Nelson was considered one of the more conservative Democrats in the Senate.
 He provided the 60th vote to help push Obama’s Affordable Care Act through the Senate.

 Eighteen states are building exchanges that will let uninsured residents buy medical plans starting in October.
 People who don’t get insurance through their employers would use the exchanges to select coverage from private insurers, often with taxpayer-subsidized premiums.

 Some states are also revamping Medicaid programs for the poor by broadening eligibility rules.
 Congressional budget projections show that more than half of the 30 million uninsured targeted by the law will eventually buy subsidized plans through the state exchanges and at least 11 million others will become eligible for state-run Medicaid coverage.

-Enrollment in the exchanges must begin by Oct.
-1 for plans that will take effect next year.
 The U.S. government is giving states that run their own exchanges a share of about $2 billion to help get them started.
-The remainder of the 50 states will either have to let the U.S. run the exchanges or choose to provide services such as consumer assistance in a partnership with the federal government.
+The remainder of the 50 states will let the U.S. run the exchanges or choose to provide services such as consumer assistance in a partnership with the federal government.